 On the 9th of Nov., 1775, it was;

 Resolved, That two battalions of marines be raised, to be enlisted and commissioned to serve for and during the present war between Great Britain and the colonies, and to be considered as a part of the continental army of Boston, particular care to be taken, that no persons be appointed or enlisted into said battalions but such as are good seamen, or so acquainted with maritime affairs as to be able to serve to advantage by sea, when required.”

-By a resolution of the 3Oth, they were ordered to be raised independent of the army ordered for service in Massachusetts.
+By a resolution of the 3Oth, they were ordered to be raised independently of the army ordered for service in Massachusetts.

 Holmes’s Annals.